 Our board of directors is authorized, subject to any limitations prescribed by law, to provide for the issuance of preferred stock in series, to establish from time to time the number of shares to be included in each such series, and by filing a certificate pursuant to the applicable law of the State of Delaware ("Preferred Stock Designation") to fix the designation, powers, preferences, and rights of the shares of each series and any qualifications, limitations, or restrictions thereof.
 Our board of directors is empowered to increase or decrease the number of shares of any series of Preferred Stock, but not below the number of shares of that series then outstanding, without any further vote or action by our stockholders, unless required by the Preferred Stock Designation, irrespective of the provisions of the DGCL.
 Our board of directors is able to authorize the issuance of preferred stock with voting or conversion rights that could adversely affect the voting power or other rights of the holders of our common stock.
-The issuance of preferred stock, while deferring, or preventing a change in control of the company and might adversely affect the market price of our common stock and the voting and other rights of the holders of preferred stock.
+The issuance of preferred stock, while deferring, or preventing a change in control of the company and might adversely affect the market price of our common stock and the voting and other rights of the holders of our common stock.
+There are currently no plans to issue any shares of preferred stock.